Archfx/duo-de/README.md

-# duo-de <sup><sup>[surface-duo desktop experience]</sup></sup>
+# duo-de <sup><sup>[surface-duo dual experience]</sup></sup>

-This is a GSI variant ROM build targetted for Microsoft Surface Duo with the intention of using the Surface Duo as a desktop environment using experimental floating window features.
+This is a GSI variant ROM build designed for Microsoft Surface Duo devices, offering a clean AOSP experience.
 This build combines gapps/vanila variants of the GSI ROM from [ponces](https://github.com/ponces/treble_aosp) with desktop mode enabled + various tweaks to make it nice and smooth with the help of [thain](https://github.com/thai-ng) tweaks.
 All credits go to respective developers.
 The latest version is stable and secure for daily usage.

 Before you proceed, please take a moment to read [this announcement](https://github.com/Archfx/duo-de/discussions/52) regarding this project.
 By using this ROM, you are agreeing to the [`DISCLAIMER`](#disclaimer).